Mahmoud118/HW1/README.md

 git clone https://github.com/Mahmoud118/HW1

-2.Change to the project directory: bash cd HW1
+2. Change to the project directory:

+bash

+cd HW1

 3. Install the required libraries from the requirements.txt file: